mjoergensencph/planetarium_design_system/README.md

 # planetarium_design_system
 Design system for logo for Copenhagen Planetarium.
+Test with randomization, in a certain area, and tests with the ControlP5 library.
+A part of a school asignment.